szcharlesji/awesome-sync-engines/README.md

 - **[Local-first software: You own your data, in spite of the cloud](https://www.inkandswitch.com/local-first/)** - The seminal 2019 essay from Ink & Switch that coined the term "local-first" and outlined its seven guiding ideals.
 - **[The Computer as Malleable Material](https://www.inkandswitch.com/malleable-software/)** - A follow-up essay from Ink & Switch advocating for software that users can reshape and adapt to their own needs.
-- **[How Linear's sync engine works](https://linear.app/blog/how-linear-s-sync-engine-works)** - A detailed, community-driven technical write-up of the high-performance sync engine behind the Linear application.
 - **[CRDTs: The Hard Parts](https://www.youtube.com/watch?v=x7drE24geUw&pp=ygUVQ1JEVHM6IFRoZSBIYXJkIFBhcnRz)** - An expert-level talk by Dr. Martin Kleppmann exploring the challenging edge cases and nuances of Conflict-free Replicated Data Types.